PennyLaneAI/pennylane/doc/code/qml_debugging.rst

 stepping through a quantum circuit during execution.
 It allows for faster debugging by provding access to the internal state of the circuit and the ``QuantumTape`` as the circuit operations are applied.
-The functionality is highlighted by debugging and example circuit.
+The functionality is highlighted by debugging an example circuit below.

-Consider the following circuit,
+Consider the following buggy circuit,

 .. code-block:: python